 Anine de Wet, Managing Director, 2AM Agency

 Generally speaking, the workplace is governed by systems and processes.
 For years there was a widely held belief that the quality of output was as a result of the effectiveness of those systems and processes.
-Today we know this is not true, and especially not in the creative industries where innovation and out-the-box thinning is our currency.
+Today we know this is not true, especially not in the creative industries where innovation and out-the-box thinning are our currency.

 Creativity doesn’t keep office hours, which is why we strive to create an open culture of trust and transparency that values output and performance as the key measure of productivity.
 Desk time, or even time in the office, does not necessarily correlate with the quality of work and it’s important to be aware of the distinction.
 Employees are so much happier when they know that it’s not about clocking in and clocking, or time sheets, but rather about the success they have.

 Having said that, there is value in regular in-person interaction between creatives and in the creative environment, whether it’s in a traditional office or elsewhere.
 Engagement between staff and management, as well as bouncing ideas off each other is crucial for progress and overall job satisfaction.